zingale/phy504/_sources/development-tools.rst.txt

    Cyganek section 2.2

-There are a number of tools that we will use in the software development process:
+There are a number of tools / concepts that we will use in the software development process:

 * Editors / integrated development environments